iuryfranca/playlist-songs-project-vue3/README.md

 </p>

 <p>
   The purpose of the application is to manage music and playlists, all with data entry and management via firebase.
-Both the authentication part and the part of uploading images and data to firebase.
+Both the authentication part and the part of uploading images and data to storage.
 </p>